Fenugreek

 Fenugreek might slow blood clotting.
 Some medications that slow blood clotting include aspirin, clopidogrel (Plavix), diclofenac (Voltaren, Cataflam, others), ibuprofen (Advil, Motrin, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, warfarin (Coumadin), and others.

-The substantial levels of antioxidants in fenugreek give it great potential as an anti-inflammatory agent.
-Results of a 2012 study in mice suggest that the high antioxidant flavonoid content in fenugreek seeds can reduce inflammation.
+The substantial levels of antioxidants in fenugreek give it great potential as an joint comfort agent.
+Results of a 2012 study in mice suggest that the high antioxidant flavonoid content in fenugreek seeds can reduce physical strain.

 Clinical Studies

-- ^ Ziyyat A, et al. Phytotherapy of hypertension and diabetes in oriental Morocco.
+- ^ Ziyyat A, et al. Phytoroutine of hypertension and diabetes in oriental Morocco.
 J Ethnopharmacol.
 (1997)

 - ^ a b c Ulbricht C, et al. Fenugreek (Trigonella foenum-graecum L. Leguminosae): an evidence-based systematic review by the natural standard research collaboration.
 J Herb Pharmacother.
 (2007)

-- ^ a b c Screening of plants used in Danish folk medicine to treat depression and anxiety for affinity to the serotonin transporter and inhibition of MAO-A.
+- ^ a b c Screening of plants used in Danish folk medicine to support low mood and stress for affinity to the serotonin transporter and inhibition of MAO-A.

-- ^ Zhou J, Chan L, Zhou S. Trigonelline: a plant alkaloid with therapeutic potential for diabetes and central nervous system disease.
+- ^ Zhou J, Chan L, Zhou S. Trigonelline: a plant alkaloid with wellbeing potential for diabetes and central nervous system condition.
 Curr Med Chem.
 (2012)

 - ^ Haeri MR, et al. Non-insulin dependent anti-diabetic activity of (2S, 3R, 4S) 4-hydroxyisoleucine of fenugreek (Trigonella foenum graecum) in streptozotocin-induced type I diabetic rats.
 Phytomedicine.
 (2012)